 Small towns can be big business.
-Check out this huge list of profitable business ideas ideal for small towns and rural areas to startups in your small town.
+Check out this huge list of profitable business ideas for small towns and rural areas to startups in your small town.

-Don’t let your rural surroundings stop you from starting your own successful new business.
+Don’t let your rural surroundings stop you from starting your own successful business in small towns.
 Remember that America’s largest company, Walmart, built its fortune with retail stores in small towns.
 Sam Walton knew that people want to buy goods and services near their homes.

 Living in a small town is great.
 Although it has distinct challenges for entrepreneurs and small business owners.
 Generally, the quality of living is excellent, however, the lack of customers, employees, and infrastructure combined with the difficult logistics of transportation and shipping from rural areas is can be tough.

 I am a serial entrepreneur and live in a small town.
 So I know your concerns and have personally helped many small business owners navigate launching successful companies in their small towns.